flisacka/qcoinclub-whitepaper/README.md

 QCoin (QCN) is a utility cryptocurrency implemented on the Ethereum blockchain using the ERC-20 standard.
 It's a backbone of the QCoinClub that enables us to meet our key objectives.
 To do so it leverages the key capabilties of ERC-20 and Ethereum:
 * cross-border membership transferability,
 * decentralised exchange that doesn't require any third party to act as an intermediary
-* pseudoanonymity of parties in the network.
+* pseudonymity of parties in the network.

 In practice, QCoin has three main functions for club members and stakeholders:

 1. It is a membership token that authenticates members and authorizes access to QCoinClub's benefits.
 2. It stores the QCoinClub membership tier information: 1 QCN = Tier 1 Member, 2 QCN = Tier 2 Member, 3 QCN = Tier 3 Member, and so on.
-3. It is also tradeable in a trustless and pseudoanonymous manner, with the potential to appreciate in value and become an investment in itself.
+3. It is also tradeable in a trustless and pseudonymous manner, with the potential to appreciate in value and become an investment in itself.

 Aditionally, given the tradable nature of the token (and the fact it can appreciate in value), Luxury lifestyle businesses receive a certain amount of QCoin for participation in the project, giving them a stake in the total market value of the QCoin itself and an incentive to join the project.